OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 ---
 title: Create custom contextual tabs in Office Add-ins
-description: 'Learn how to add custom contextual tabs to your Office Add-in.' ms.date: 01/29/2021
+description: 'Learn how to add custom contextual tabs to your Office Add-in.' ms.date: 05/12/2021
 localization_priority: Normal
 ---

-# Create custom contextual tabs in Office Add-ins (preview)
+# Create custom contextual tabs in Office Add-ins

 A contextual tab is a hidden tab control in the Office ribbon that is displayed in the tab row when a specified event occurs in the Office document.
 For example, the **Table Design** tab that appears on the Excel ribbon when a table is selected.
 You can include custom contextual tabs in your Office Add-in and specify when they are visible or hidden, by creating event handlers that change the visibility.
 (However, custom contextual tabs do not respond to focus changes.)